OE-FET/customxepr/README.md

 ```

 To specify a non-standard SMTP port, use the `(host, port)` tuple format for the mailhost argument.
 To specify authentication credentials, supply a `(username, password)` tuple for the credentials argument.
 To specify the use of a secure protocol (TLS), pass in a tuple for the secure argument.
 This will only be used when authentication credentials are supplied.
 The tuple will be either an empty tuple, or a single-value tuple with the name of a keyfile, or a 2-value tuple with the names of the keyfile and certificate file.
-For example, to send emails via the Cambridge SMTP server this section should be modified to read:
+For example, to send emails via the Cambridge SMTP server, this section should be modified to read:

 ```ini
 [SMTP]